For adventure-seekers, you shouldn’t miss this exciting tour to the authentic, less-travelled part of the island, the South Coast of Chania.

 - Enjoy a coffee under the shaded square of Kritsa village

-- Learn all about the ‘green gold’ in a local olive farm and participate in an olive oil tasting session.
+- Learn about the ‘green gold’ in a local olive farm and participate in an olive oil tasting session.

 Departure Point, Traveler pickup is offered.
 We will pick you up form your Hotel or Cruise Ship.